An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Luongo include Longo, Longhi, Luongo, Lungo, Lunghi, Slongo, Del Lungo, Della Lunga, Del Luongo, Longhini, Longhin, Lunghini, Lungherini, Longhetti, Lunghetti, Longoni and many more.

-First found in Rome, where earliest records date to the 10th century, when Giovan-Jacopo, Bonaventura, and Filippo Longhi moved out of the city.
+First found in Rome (Italian: Roma), the capital of the Kingdom of Italy, where earliest records date to the 10th century, when Giovan-Jacopo, Bonaventura, and Filippo Longhi moved out of the city.

 This web page shows only a small excerpt of our Luongo research.
 More information is included under the topic Early Luongo History in all our PDF Extended History products.

 Another 135 words(10 lines of text) are included under the topic Early Luongo Notables in all our PDF Extended History products.

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Luongo or a variant listed above:

 Luongo Settlers in the United States in the 19th Century

 Luongo Settlers in the United States in the 20th Century

 This page was last modified on 17 October 2013 at 11:44.